|Yes I am still here...V2...||[September 2016]|

 It has been some time since I last wrote anything.
 This has been due to a number of factors, mostly just the usual of being very

-busy initally at work.
-Actually in just a few weeks it will be 25 years since I gradulated university and started
+busy initially at work.
+Actually in just a few weeks it will be 25 years since I

 my career.
 Though I had by that time already worked for at least four summers doing software development work, plus had been